 If you access ESXi hosts through vCenter Server, you typically protect vCenter Server using a firewall.

-Firewalls must present at entry points.
-A firewall might lie between the clients and vCenter Server or vCenter Server and the clients can both be behind the firewall.
+Firewalls must be present at entry points.
+A firewall might lie between the clients and vCenter Server or vCenter Server and the clients can both be behind a firewall.

 For a comprehensive list of TCP and UDP ports, see Required Ports for vCenter Server and Platform Services Controller and Additional vCenter Server TCP and UDP Ports.

 Networks configured with vCenter Server can receive communications through the vSphere Web Client, other UI clients, or clients that use the vSphere API.
 During normal operation, vCenter Server listens for data from its managed hosts and clients on designated ports. vCenter Server also assumes that its managed hosts listen for data from vCenter Server on designated ports.
 If a firewall is present between any of these elements, you must ensure that the firewall has open ports to support data transfer.

 You might also include firewalls at other access points in the network, depending on network usage and on the level of security that clients require.
 Select the locations for your firewalls based on the security risks for your network configuration.
 The following firewall locations are commonly used.